codefroglabs/marco/README.md

+> [!NOTE]
+> Marco is freshly extracted from PureBlazor.
+We're working through demos, documentations, and picking up the progress.

 # Marco

 Marco was born as part of [PureBlazor](https://pureblazor.com).
 Initially, Marco was a simple block-based page builder for Blazor.
 Then, we added the capability to create and manage forms.